-This notice announces EPA's approval, under regulations for Cross-Media Electronic Reporting, of the State of Indiana's request to revise/modify programs to allow electronic reporting for certain of its EPA-authorized programs under title 40 of the CFR.
+This notice announces EPA's approval, under regulations for Cross-Media Electronic Reporting, of the State of Minnesota's request to revise/modify programs to allow electronic reporting for certain of their EPA-authorized programs under title 40 of the CFR.

 FOR FURTHER INFORMATION CONTACT:

-On October 2, 2008, the State of Indiana Department of Environmental Management (IDEM) submitted an application for its eAuth electronic document receiving System for revision or modification of EPA-authorized programs under 40 CFR parts 52, 60-63, 70, 123, 142, 272, and 282.
-EPA reviewed IDEM's request to revise/modify its EPA-authorized programs and, based on this review, EPA determined the application met the standards for approval of authorized program revisions/modifications set out in 40 CFR part 3, subpart D. In accordance with 40 CFR 3.1000(d), this Start Printed Page 34340notice of EPA's decision to approve Indiana's request for revision/modification to certain of its authorized programs is being published in the Federal Register.
+On December 23, 2008, the State of Minnesota Pollution Control Agency (MPCA) submitted an application for its CROMERR Online Services (MPCA-CROMERR) electronic document receiving system for revision or modification of multiple EPA-authorized programs under title 40 CFR.
+EPA reviewed MPCA's request to revise/modify their EPA-authorized programs and, based on this review, determined the application met the standards for approval of authorized program revisions/modifications set out in 40 CFR part 3, subpart D. In accordance with 40 CFR 3.1000(d), this notice of EPA's decision to approve Minnesota's request for revision/modification to certain of their authorized programs is being published in the Federal Register.

 - Part 52—Approval and Promulgation of Implementation Plans;

-- Part 61—National Emission Standards For Hazardous Air Pollutants;
+- Part 61—National Emission Standard for Hazardous Air Pollutants;

 - Part 70—State Operating Permit Programs;

-- Part 272—Approved State Hazardous Waste Management Programs; and
+- Part 271—Requirements for Authorization of State Hazardous Waste Programs; and

-IDEM was notified of EPA's determination to approve its application with respect to the authorized programs listed above in a letter dated July 2, 2009.
+MPCA was notified of EPA's determination to approve its application with respect to the authorized programs listed above.Start Signature

 Director, Office of Information Collection.